debridge-finance/debridge-launcher/k8s/README.md

 </a>
 </p>
 <br/>
-This is a example config files for k8s.<br/>
+This is a example manifests for k8s.<br/>
-Please use your cloud provider postgres(postgres as service) and persistent volumes for ipfs-daemon and debridge-node.
+Please use your cloud provider postgres(postgres as service) and persistent volumes for ipfs-daemon, debridge-node and orbitdb.

 ## How to run:
 1. Please read main README from this repo.
 2. Create a keystore file for the validation node.
-3. Gen secrets with base64 like 'echo -e `8a4b8a1b-82e9-4497-b2d2-68b447aa9c14` | base64' for 01-secrets.yaml
+3. Generate secrets with base64 like 'echo -e `8a4b8a1b-82e9-4497-b2d2-68b447aa9c14` | base64' for 01-secrets.yaml
-4. Check and fix configs in 00-configs.yaml and persistent volumes in 03-persistent-volumes.yaml
+4. Check and fix configs in `00-configs.yaml` and persistent volumes in `03-persistent-volumes.yaml`
 5. Deploy configs, secrets and pv:
 `kubectl apply -f 00-configs.yaml`
 `kubectl apply -f 01-secrets.yaml`